daizus/adn/README.md

-# netcraft
+# adn

-**netcraft** is a declarative network orchestrator for Linux.
+**adn** is a declarative network orchestrator for Linux.

 🚧 **v0.1.0 — Ephemeral only**
-Applies bridges, VLANs, and IPs at runtime using a `netcraft.toml` file.
+Applies bridges, VLANs, and IPs at runtime using a `adn.toml` file.
 Persistent config generation (e.g., /etc/network/interfaces) is planned for later.

 ## Features